jlee9147/an-actual-website/README.md

 ## baking

 ### _chocolate chip cookies!_
-this was one of the first things i learned how to bake completely from scratch. i really enjoy making these because 1, they're good, and 2, they're easy to share with friends an family.
+this was one of the first things i learned how to bake completely from scratch. i really enjoy making these because 1, they're good, and 2, they're easy to share with friends and family.

 ![chocolate chip cookies](https://live.staticflickr.com/7222/7395683298_ca7e9738b8_b.jpg)
 (picture from [grongar](https://www.flickr.com/photos/70757891@N00) on flickr)